kirillyesikov/homelab-plugin/README.md

 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There’s a good chance you can already visualize metrics from the systems you have set up.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
 Grafana Data Source Plugins enables integrating such solutions with Grafana.

+This one gives you a mock metrics API endpoint .
+API key authentication and a good reference point for the Query and CheckHealth functions .
+As well as a working CI integration and the proper use of grafana-sdk

 ## Getting started